Dr Alberto Alvarez-Jimenez (He/Him)

 I am a Colombian and Canadian citizen who enjoys literature, art, architecture and music.

 Papers I Teach

 My research agenda concentrates on public international law, international trade law, and foreign investment law.
-I have published more than 30 articles in prominent peer-reviewed journals in the United States, Germany, the United Kingdom, Canada, the Netherlands, New Zealand, and Switzerland.
-Among them are the American Journal of International Law (AJIL Unbound), the European Journal of International Law, the International and Comparative Law Quarterly, the Journal of International Economic Law, the Journal of World Trade, the World Trade Review, the Yearbook on International Investment Law & Policy, the German Yearbook of International Law, the Journal of International Arbitration, the American Review of International Arbitration, and the New Zealand Law Journal.
+I have published more than 30 articles in prominent peer-reviewed journals.
+Among them are the American Journal of International Law (AJIL Unbound), the European Journal of International Law, the Journal of International Economic Law, the International and Comparative Law Quarterly, and the World Trade Review.

 Current Research Projects

 1. "Developments in the Interpretation of the Customary Rule of Necessity Prompted by the Covid-19 Pandemic".

 The customary rule of necessity is the last resource a State has to excuse a violation of an international law obligation prompted by actions or omissions aimed at protecting an essential security interest.
 Regardless of whether it will be invoked in the context of the Covid-19 pandemic, this article has made use of the variety of experiences in several countries dealing with the virus to explore new layers of analysis of one of the requirements: lack of substantial contribution to the situation of necessity under Article 25(2) (b) of the International Law Commission's Articles on Responsibility of States for Internationally Wrongful Acts .
 Some of these layers are unprecedented in the context of the excuse.
 Their analysis can be relevant to future global or regional pandemics or other events, like the climate crisis, with significant scientific, political and economic controversies.